-Mr. Kaye is the founder of Kayezen, LLC, a physical therapy and fitness equipment design company.
+Mr. Kaye is the Chief Executive Officer and founder of Kayezen, LLC, a physical therapy and fitness equipment design company.
 Prior to founding Kayezen, LLC, Mr. Kaye served as a Vice Chairman and Managing Director of UBS Investment Bank, and a member of the division's Global Operating and U.S. Executive Committees, from June 2001 to May 2012.
-For the majority of Mr. Kaye's tenure with UBS, he was a Managing Director and led the firm's Exclusive Sales and Divestitures Group, where he focused on advising middle market companies.
-Prior to joining UBS, Mr. Kaye has served as Global Co Head of Mergers & Acquisitions for Robertson Stephens, an investment banking firm, from February 1998 to June 2001.
+For the majority of Mr. Kaye's tenure with UBS, he was a Managing Director and led the firm's Exclusive Sales and Divestitures Group, where he focused on advising middle-market companies.
+Prior to joining UBS, Mr. Kaye had served as Global Co-Head of Mergers & Acquisitions for Robertson Stephens, an investment banking firm, from February 1998 to June 2001.
 Mr. Kaye joined Robertson Stephens from PaineWebber where he served as Executive Director and head of the firm's Technology Mergers & Acquisitions team.
-Since March 2016 and November 2016 he has served on the boards of directors of OBDC and OBDC II, respectively, since August 2018 he has served on the board of directors of the Company, since February 2020 and September 2020 he has served on the boards of directors of OBDE and OCIC, respectively and since August 2021 and November 2021 he has served on the boards of directors of OTIC and OTF II, respectively.
+Since March 2016 and November 2016 he has served on the boards of directors of OBDC and OBDC II, respectively, since August 2018 he has served on the board of directors the Company, since September 2020 he has served on the board of directors of OCIC, and since August 2021 he has served on the board of directors of OTIC.
+Mr. Kaye previously served on the board of directors of OBDE from February 2020 until January 2025 and on the board of directors of OTF II from November 2021 until March 2025.
 Mr. Kaye holds a B.A. from Union College and an M.B.A. from Columbia Business School.